SciRuby/iruby/README.md

 ## iRuby
-This begins life as a straight line for line port of the iPython repo stored here: https://github.com/fperez/zmq-pykernel/
+This begins life as a straight line for line port of the IPython repo stored here: https://github.com/fperez/zmq-pykernel/

 Ideally it becomes something more consequential later.